Welcome to this beginner’s guide of blogging!

 Your blog has been created!
 (And your card will be charged but remember, it’s an investment.)

-I can’t say enough good things about this hosting site and that’s why I added them into my tips.
+I can’t say enough good things about this hosting site and that’s why I added them to my tips.
 It’s hard to keep quiet about a good thing, isn’t it?

 Buy the maximum amount of hosting (up to 3 years) at the cheapest price possible.
 You want your blog up forever, right?
 Of course!
 The money you invest in quality hosting services will pay off big time.**